 Many lack the kind of automation you need to mesh with your finance and accounting apps.
-Customer support and upgrades are hard to come by, if they’re available at all.
+Customer support and upgrades are hard to come by if they’re available at all.

-Everything’s transitioning into the online sphere so investing in digital invoicing system, or webinar software that could help you promote your business is never a mistake.
+Everything’s transitioning into the online sphere so investing in a digital invoicing system, or webinar software that could help you promote your business is never a mistake.

 How to Construct an Awesome Invoice in Three Easy Steps

 You’ll also have an option to create a blank invoice and save it as a template.
 That makes it easier to create a truly custom invoice that’s unique to your business type and brand.

 There are many types of invoices, but not all of them would apply to your industry of payment model.
 Some of the most common include:

 - ✅ Standard invoices used by most businesses

 - ✅ Commercial invoices, most often used for import/export businesses

 - ✅ Pro forma invoices, which are similar to appraisals or estimates

 - ✅ Credit invoices used to give discounts or refunds

 - ✅ Mixed invoices, which could have any combination of the above

 - ✅ Prepay invoices that are used to record deposits or retainers

 So, what goes into an invoice?

 Those who’ve moved that far with their branding should use the same logo and typography as they’ve used on their website, business cards, and other business correspondence.

-Once those choices are settled, you’ll need to find a layout that;s simple yet contains all of the necessary form fields and information for your business name, address, and contact options.
+Once those choices are settled, you’ll need to find a layout that’s simple yet contains all of the necessary form fields and information for your business name, address, and contact options.

 The third step is to create fields for payments, and this is where the main customization will become a factor.
 Your due date and amounts should be the most prominent portion of your form.
 In general, you’ll need to include:

-- Invoice number
+- ☑️ Invoice number

-- Invoice date
+- ☑️ Invoice date

-- Due date
+- ☑️ Due date

 Depending on your type of business, you may also need to include fields for shipping terms, itemization or project details, preferred currency, sales tax, and late fees, if applicable.

-Not only does this make the customer feel valued, it will help you gain insight into your customer service level, and you could even get some good text for customer testimonials for your website.
+Not only does this make the customer feel valued, but it will also help you gain insight into your customer service level, and you could even get some good text for customer testimonials for your website.